Stendarpaval/convert-DBB-HTML-to-JSON/README.md

 For easiest use it's recommended to save this html file in the same directory where you have saved `convertHTMLtoJSON.py`.
 Next, you need to open `convertHTMLtoJSON.py` and edit the variable `htmlName` to point at your html file.
 Finally, you can run the Python script and it should save a json file to the same directory.

+## Limitations
+As mentioned above, this Python script creates json files that can be imported into Foundry VTT as Journal Entries.
+It does not support the conversion of player characters, monsters, items, or spells.

 ## Dependencies
 * `codecs` module
 * `json` module